chaitanyarai19/Seedsly/README.md

 ## Inspiration :bulb:

 Agriculture being the most important sector of Indian Economy, accounts for 18% of India's GDP.
-Agriculture thus needs reforms to help the country grow.
+Agriculture thus needs reforms to help the country grow.<br>
 Key Problems
-- Nowadays, it is seen that farmers tend to bear a loss while purchasing seeds from the market which are damaged and costly as well.
+- Farmers often struggle with obtaining seeds that are of a consistent quality and are suitable for their specific growing conditions.
-- The weather being an environmental factor poses a threat to the crops, in case of excess rains.
+- They have lack of access to reliable, high-quality seeds and soil information .
-- The farmers need to be aware of when to water their crops and exactly how much watering does it need.
+- They often lack access to real-time weather and soil information that can greatly impact the success of their crops.

 ## What it does? :gear:
 Our solution includes :